Audrey Munson: Notoriety

-In 1919 Audrey Munson was living with her mother in a boarding house at 164 West 65th Street, Manhattan, owned by Dr. Walter Wilkins.
-Wilkins fell in love with Munson, and on February 27 murdered his wife, Julia, so he could be available for marriage.
+In 1919, Audrey Munson was living with her mother in a boarding house at 164 West 65th Street, Manhattan, owned by Dr. Walter Wilkins.
+Wilkins fell in love with Munson, and on February 27, murdered his wife, Julia, so he could be available for marriage.
 Munson and her mother left New York, and the police sought them for questioning.
 After a nationwide hunt, they were located.
 They refused to return to New York, but were questioned by agents from the Burns Detective Agency in Toronto, Ontario, Canada.
-The contents of the affidavits they supplied have never been revealed, but Audrey Munson strongly denied she had any romantic relationship with Dr. Wilkins.
+The contents of the affidavits they supplied have never been revealed, but Audrey Munson strongly denied that she had any romantic relationship with Dr. Wilkins.
 Wilkins was tried, found guilty, and sentenced to the electric chair.
 He hanged himself in his prison cell before the sentence could be carried out.

-As a direct consequence or not, the Wilkins killing marked the end of Munson's modeling career.
-She continued to seek regular newspaper coverage.
-By 1920 Munson, unable to find work anywhere, was reported as living in Syracuse, New York, supported by her mother, who sold kitchen utensils door to door.
-In November 1920 she was said to be working as a ticket-taker in a dime museum.
+The Wilkins killing may even have marked the end of Munson's modeling career, although she continued to seek regular newspaper coverage.
+By 1920, Munson could not find work anywhere and was reported as living in Syracuse, New York, supported by her mother, who sold kitchen utensils door-to-door.
+In November 1920, she was said to be working as a ticket-taker in a dime museum.

-From January through May 1921 a series of twenty serialized articles ran in Hearst's Sunday Magazine in dozens of Sunday newspaper supplements, under Munson's name, the whole series entitled By the 'Queen of the Artists' Studios'.
+From January to May 1921, a series of twenty serialized articles ran in Hearst's Sunday Magazine in dozens of Sunday newspaper supplements, under Munson's name, entitled By the 'Queen of the Artists' Studios'.
 The twenty articles relate anecdotes from her career, with warnings about the fates of other models.
-In one she asked the reader to imagine her future:
+In one of them, she asked the reader to imagine her future:

 In February that year, agent-producer Allen Rock took out advertisements showing a $27,500 check he said he had paid Munson to star in a fourth film titled Heedless Moths, directed by Robert Z. Leonard from his own screenplay based on these writings.
 She later said the $27,500 check was just a "publicity stunt," and she filed suit against Allen Rock.
 Those proceedings revealed that the twenty articles had been ghostwritten by journalist Henry Leyford Gates.

-In the summer of 1921 Munson conducted a nationwide search, carried by the United Press, for the perfect man to marry.
+In the summer of 1921, Munson conducted a nationwide search, carried by the United Press, for the perfect man to marry.
 She ended the search in August claiming she didn't want to get married anyway.
 On October 3, 1921 she was arrested at the Royal Theater (later the Towne Theater) in St. Louis on a morals charge related to her personal appearance with the film Innocence (the reissue title of Purity), in which she had a leading role.
 She and her manager, independent film producer Ben Judell, were both acquitted.
-Weeks later she was still appearing in St. Louis, along with screenings of Innocence, enacting "a series of new poses from famous paintings".
+Weeks later, she was still appearing in St. Louis, along with screenings of Innocence, enacting "a series of new poses from famous paintings".

 On May 27, 1922, Munson attempted suicide by swallowing a solution of bichloride of mercury.